🍼 How to Calculate Baby Weight in Womb

 Doctors estimate fetal weight using one or more of the following methods:

-- Ultrasound Scans The most reliable method.
+The most reliable method.
 During an ultrasound, measurements like:

 - Biparietal Diameter (BPD)